Directra vs Team Snap for Parent Volunteer Coaches

 Team Snap: Has three plans: Free, which includes schedule, roster, and messages; Basic ($6.95/month) which allows additional features (photos, payment tracking, refreshments, etc); Premium ($9.95/months) which adds statistics and a number of features for customization.

-Both products are designed to provide benefit to any type of group, not just team sports.
-Team Snap and Directra are easy-to-use products which provide many features in common.
+Both products are designed to provide benefits to any type of group, not just team sports.
+Team Snap and Directra are easy-to-use products that provide many features in common.
 The biggest differences?

 Team Snap: Has some very nice features geared specifically for teams: payment tracking; refreshments; who’s coming to the game.

 Directra: Provides a complete set of communication features available for planning, with RSVP and reminders, last-minute updates using multi-channel blasts, and critical communication for travel teams on the go.

 BEST #OWNVOICES CHILDREN’S BOOKS: My Favorite Diversity Books for Kids Ages 1-12 is a book that I created to highlight books written by authors who share the same marginalized identity as the characters in their books.